KeyboardKit/website/collections/_features/Gestures.md

 ---
 title: Gestures
+hero-emoji: 👆
 ---

-iOS keyboards use more gestures than you may think.
-For instance, a key can be pressed, released, long pressed, etc. Space can be dragged to move the cursor, shift can be double tapped, etc.
+An iOS keyboard use more gestures than you may think.
+For instance, keys can be tapped, pressed, released, long pressed, etc. Space can be dragged to move the cursor, shift double tapped, etc.

-These gestures can be complicated to set up, but KeyboardKit provides you with a ``Keyboard.Gesture`` enum that defines all supported gestures, as well as views & extensions that trigger gesture actions.
+These kind of gestures can be complicated to set up, but KeyboardKit provides ways to support and handle many gestures, as well as views and view modifier to handle and trigger gestures.

-## Namespace

-KeyboardKit has a ``Gestures`` namespace with gesture-related types, view modifiers and views.

-## Gesture view modifier

 You can use the ``.keyboardButtonGestures(for:...)`` modifier to apply keyboard gesture to any view: